seankrobinson/DSBA-6520/markdown/assignments.md

 through things like examples, in-class exercises, or use cases, and in return I ask that you remain attentive, engaged, and ask questions during class time.

-### Homework
-You will have three homework assignments focused on:
-- Graph Data Modeling
-- Graph Algorithms
-- Graph Machine Learning

-These are designed to reinforce key concept which you will need as we build on them throughout the course.
-They will also relate directly to your Project Deliverables and so completing them effectively will make life easier down the road.

 ### Course Project
 The majority of the work in this course is centered around your course project, which can later serve as a portfolio piece for your work.
 For this project, you will choose a